mattmcelhannon/mattmcelhannon-dot-com/content/about.md

 I've received several Promax Awards, a few Tellys, no Emmys or Peabodys yet, but I earned a degree from the [school](https://grady.uga.edu/) that hands those out.

 I'd love to work on some great projects with you.
-Get all up in my [DMs](/contact/) and let's start chatting.
+[Reach out](/contact/) and let's start chatting.
 Until then, I owe Janice some new material.